Ruhetarannum/deepfake_detection/README.md

-# DeFake AI: A Multimodal Deepfake Detection System
+# DeFake AI: A Machine Learning Based Approach to Audio-Video Deepfake Detection

-**An AI-powered web application for detecting deepfake content across images, videos, and audio using deep learning techniques.**
+**An ML-powered web application for detecting deepfake content across images, videos, and audio using deep learning techniques.**

 ---